microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedroleassignmentschedulerequest-post-unifiedroleassignmentschedulerequests.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Create a new [unifiedRoleAssignmentScheduleRequest](../resources/unifiedroleassignmentschedulerequest.md) object.
 This operation allows both admins and users to add, remove, extend, or renew assignments.
+To run this request, the calling user must have multi-factor authentication (MFA) enforced, and running the query in a session in which they were challenged for MFA.
+See [Enable per-user Azure AD Multi-Factor Authentication to secure sign-in events](/azure/active-directory/authentication/howto-mfa-userstates).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).